404pilot/.dotfiles/README.md

 	/usr/local/bin/git

 In this way, I may not need to explicitly specify command home location for `JAVA_HOME` or `MAVEN_HOME` in `.bashrc`.
 It will automatically use the default one, i,e, the first line in `/etc/paths`.

-Use `brew info zsh` to see those dependencies